 Investment in low-carbon R&D Comment Row 1 Yes In response to both regulatory initiatives and anticipated market demand trends, we invest in R&D of products that have lower greenhouse gas emissions.
-For example, one of the areas of R&D was reduction of emissions from engines resulting in the newest diesel engine emission reduction program being introduced in Europe, known as Stage V or Tier 5, which is driving further engine emissions related product development.
+For example, in 2022 we invested in technology to accelerate our progress toward electrified products.
+Another area of R&D was reduction of emissions from engines resulting in the newest diesel engine emission reduction program being introduced in China, these regulations are similar to EU Stage V, which is driving further engine emissions related product development.
 Another outcome of our R&D is products that use plug-in electric hybrid technology to save fuel, reduce emissions and reduce noise in residential areas.